 - It could be chromosomes problems – many healthy looking embryos have defective chromosomes.
 This in turn may cause IVF failure.

-Another main reason is the cancellation of the treatment before collecting eggs or embryo transfer to the womb.
+Another main reason for failed IVF cycle is the cancellation of the treatment before collecting eggs or embryo transfer to the womb.
 This can also happen for various reasons.
 Here are some of them:

 - Because of OHSS (Ovarian hyper-stimulation syndrome).
 Drugs used for egg production stimulation could enlarge the ovaries to dangerous extents.

-- The ovaries could not respond to the fertility drugs at all
+- The ovaries could not respond to the fertility drugs at all.

 - No embryos developed because the collected eggs were not fertilised.